ezgigm/Project_2/README.md

 - lat
 - long

- Now that we had clean data and the list of clumns we needed to model the data it was time to create a new dataset saving all of the work thatw as done.
+ Now that we had clean data and the list of clumns we needed to model the data it was time to create a new dataset saving all of the work that was done.

- The following csv file is where the cleaned data of the needed columns are found **(insert csv file link here)** The following notebook shows the cleaning & exploring of the data  **(insert notebook link here)**
+ The following csv file is where the cleaned data of the needed columns are found **(insert csv file link here)**

+ The following notebook shows the cleaning & exploring of the data  **(insert notebook link here)**

  # Modeling The Data